TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alert-quota.md

     * Subscription Ids for which the quota limits should be increased.
 If there are multiple subscriptions, provide the full list.
     * Resource type for the quota increase: **Metric Alerts**, **Metric Alerts (Classic)** or **Action groups**
-    * The requested number of alert rules the quota should be increased to.
+    * The requested number of alert rules the quota should be increased